 It is recommended to have the relevant stationary battery specifications which the battery manufacturer conforms to.
 Please also consult the following standards:

-- IS 1651:2013 Stationary cells and batteries, lead – Acid type (With Tubular Positive Plates) – Specification (Fourth Revision) This standard can be purchased at BIS
+- IS 1651:2013 Stationary cells and batteries, lead – Acid type (With Tubular Positive Plates) – Specification (Fourth Revision)

 - IEEE Std 484 (latest) “Recommended Practice for Installation Design and Installation of Vented Lead-Acid Batteries for Stationary Applications”

 - IEEE Std 485 (latest revision) “Recommended Practice for Sizing Lead-Acid Batteries for Stationary Applications”